TKomericki/Rhetos-wiki/Rhetos-concept-development.md

 One concept depends on the other, and that's how your code is structured from your DSL scripts.
 Bearing that in mind, we have the following types of DSL concepts:

-* basic concept - concept that defines a DSL keyword and have a code generator which implements functionality
+* concept with code generator - concept that defines a DSL keyword and has a code generator which implements functionality
-* macro concept - concept which does not generate but compose (generate) a couple of other concepts to implement some functionality
+* macro concept - a simple concept which does not generate code directly, instead it generates a couple of other concepts to implement some functionality
 * mixed concept - combination of two types mentioned above

 Choosing of what type of concept to implement depends on functionality that we want to achieve.